 Second Degree Murder

-Second Degree Murder is the opportunity for the State to attribute a charge for a death to a guilty party.
-Basically this acts as net for all other acts of intentional murder that do not fall under the First Degree.
+Second Degree Murder is the opportunity for the State to attribute a charge for death to a guilty party.
+Basically, this acts as a net for all other acts of intentional murder that do not fall under the First Degree.
 Typically, if the State prosecutor cannot prove one element of First Degree murder, they will likely seek a conviction for Second Degree.

-Second-degree murder may best be viewed as the middle ground between first degree murder and voluntary manslaughter as the criminal act for both crimes is the same, which is the death of another person.
-The separating factor is that of the killers mental state at the time of the homicide.
+Second-degree murder may best be viewed as the middle ground between first-degree murder and voluntary manslaughter as the criminal act for both crimes is the same, which is the death of another person.
+The separating factor is that the killer’s mental state at the time of the homicide.

 Death Charged from the Result Drug Distribution